Elizabeth Stuart, Princess of England, Daughter of King Charles I of England

 Elizabeth had eight siblings:

 Elizabeth was well connected to European royalty through her maternal aunts and uncles: King Louis XIII of France; Elisabeth, Queen of Spain, wife of King Felipe IV of Spain, Christine Marie, Duchess of Savoy, wife of Vittorio Amedeo I, Duke of Savoy; and Gaston, Duke of Orléans.
 Her only surviving paternal aunt or uncle was Elizabeth Stuart who had married Friedrich V, Elector Palatine.
-It was through Elizabeth and Friedrich’s daughter Sophia that the Protestant Hanovers came to the British throne in 1714 through the 1701 Act of Settlement.
+Through Elizabeth and Friedrich’s daughter Sophia the Protestant Hanovers came to the British throne in 1714 via the 1701 Act of Settlement.

 (Left to Right) Prince Henry, Duke of Gloucester, Princess Elizabeth and Prince James, Duke of York, the future King James II, by Sir Peter Lely, 1647; Credit – Wikipedia